AnkurDesai11/oktascripts/multithread_dynamichead/README.md

 DO NOT - enter the last id from the incomplte output file as this may not be necessarily the last processed record (due to multithreading)

 EG - if the output file has 125 records processed, enter the 125th id as the 'user id to continue from' optional parameter

+Please check if correct attribute is used in the API call (eg either profile.login or profile.email depending on input file)